 Once an applicant has met all of the pre-delegation testing requirements, it is eligible to request delegation of its applied-for gTLD.
-All delegations to the root zone must also be approved by the ICANN Board of Directors.

 If an applicant does not complete the pre-delegation steps within the time period specified in the registry agreement, ICANN reserves the right to terminate the registry agreement.